tonguwin/trend-universal/readme.md

   TREND is a student-run fashion and lifestyle magazine at UCSD.
 We release two issues in an academic year - Fall/Winter and Spring/Summer.
 This repo is an <em>opinionated</em> Gatsby v2 starter with React Context by Fabian Schultz, styled-components, page transitions, scroll events with <code>IntersectionObserver</code> and a focus on accessibility and SEO.
 I will be using it mainly for the transitions between pages and navigation!
 </p>

+## Goal + Logistics
+Develop a website that can be used in future years of Trend!
+With this in mind, it would be good to adopt a general aesthetic that could work with many different colors that could adapt to the many different issues that are to come!
+For more on logistics, please refer to this document: https://docs.google.com/document/d/1zmwdaTZtiMS2JkQL7tzt0ZsKij0461KSesjPOI-_Q5w/edit?usp=sharing

 ## Configuration